What is Poetry City?

 If your city has a Poet Laureate, we encourage you to invite them to read with another local poet—they might even have a recommendation!

 You can reach out to publishers in your area, as well as libraries and creative writing programs.
-You can use the League member directory to search by province, although unfortunately our search doesn’t get more specific than that.
+You can use the League member directory to search by province.
 Should all these resources fail, or provide too cumbersome, we recommend contacting your provincial writers’ association!
-You can find a contact sheet in this package.

 We confirmed our participating and we have a poet—what now?